What Are Ketones?

-Not always.
 If your blood glucose is within a safe range and you are losing weight, the presence of ketones may be perfectly normal.
-However, if you have diabetes, it’s important you keep a watchful eye on both your ketones and your blood glucose even as you lose weight.
+However, if you have diabetes, it’s important that you keep a watchful eye on both your ketones and your blood glucose even as you lose weight.

 Moderate to large ketone numbers may mean your diabetes is out of control.
-Contact your doctor immediately.
-This could be a sign of a potentially dangerous situation.
-Ketones alter the chemical balance of your blood, and if left undiagnosed and untreated, can poison the body.
+As part of your diabetes-management program, you and your healthcare provider should develop a plan for what to do if your ketone levels are high.
+But if you don’t have such a plan, be sure to contact your doctor immediately.
+High ketone levels can be a sign of a potentially dangerous situation.
+Ketones alter the chemical balance of your blood.
+If left undiagnosed and untreated, they can poison the body.

 How Do You Test for Ketones?

-If you are conducting an at-home test and begin noticing ketones, contact your doctor’s office staff immediately.
+If you are conducting an at-home test and begin noticing ketones, contact your healthcare provider.
 The presence, not just the level of ketones, may be important.

 When Should You Test?

-Based on your personal health history, your doctor or nurse will likely help you understand when it’s important you check for ketones.
+Your doctor or healthcare provider will likely help you understand when it’s important to check for ketones, basing recommendations on your health history.
 Typically, it is suggested that you test for ketones whenever:

 - your skin is flushed or loses color